 Alazne wipes her fingers with a napkin.

 “To be honest, even if I didn’t find Irene attractive, I would still have wanted to keep her around as long as she could hold me through the night.”

 “You know…” Alazne starts, but she looks down as if she can barely bring herself to say something.
-“At times I grew fond of the spiders that appeared suddenly on some corner of my ceilings.
+“At times I grew fond of the spiders that appeared suddenly on a corner of my ceilings.
 Because they chose to be there, and wanted to stick around.
-Human beings only hurt you, after all.
+Human beings only hurt you.
 That’s what I thought.
 At least mindless creatures won’t reject you if you let them be.”

 I swallow the sour taste in my mouth.